-FY 2007 - (\$350,000) Delaware has allocated the funds to two specific traffic records projects, including the purchase of GPS enabled modem for local law enforcement to aid in location analysis of e-tickets and for assistance with the development of a user's manual and data dictionary for user's of the automated crash reporting system.
+FY 2007 - (\$350,000) Delaware has allocated the funds to two specific traffic records projects, including the purchase of GPS enabled modems for local law enforcement to aid in location analysis of e-tickets and for the development and implementation of E-crash, our new electronic crash data capture system.

-FY 2008 - (\$500,000 anticipated) Delaware has allocated the funds to four specific traffic records projects, as follows:
+FY 2008 - (\$500,000) Delaware has allocated the funds to four specific traffic records projects, as follows:

+- DelDOT locator tool project

-- E-Crash Users Manual/Data Dictionary/Training - Additional modems for police agencies - DMV Data Analysis Tool • EDIN Next Generation System (consultant only to scope the project) The application was submitted to NHTSA in June 2008.
+- Additional modems for police agencies

+- DMV Data Analysis Tool

+- EMS Data Information Network (EDIN) Next Generation System (consultant only to scope the project)

+FY 2009 - (\$500,000 anticipated) The application was submitted to NHTSA in June 2009.